Physicians

 Clinical Assistant Professor

-I am a skilled plastic surgeon with five years of active practice.
+I am a skilled plastic surgeon with 8 years of active practice.
 My training started in India, where I received my bachelor’s degrees for surgery and medicine at NDMVP Samaj Medical College (now Dr. Vasantrao Pawar Medical College, Hospital & Research Centre).
 I also achieved a Master of Surgery in general surgery at Mahadevappa Rampure Medical College and a Master of Chirurgiae in Plastic and Reconstructive surgery at the Sri Ramachandra Medical College.
 Thereafter, I completed three plastic surgery fellowships in burn surgery, microsurgery and pediatric craniofacial surgery at the University of Tennessee Health Science Center.

 In India, I am also board certified in general surgery, in addition to plastic and reconstructive surgery.
 Prior to arriving at UF, I worked at the University of Tennessee as a plastic surgeon and faculty member for five years.
 In addition to my several research publications, I am a member of various organizations domestically and globally, such as the American Society of Plastic Surgeons, Association of Plastic Surgeons of India, Indian Society for Surgery of the Hand, American Burn Association and Indian Medical Association.